jupys/up_banking_homeassistant/README.md

 Thanks to phnx on the Home Assistant [Discord](https://discord.gg/c5DvZ4e) for the help with the `% set parsed` assistance!

+# What can I do with this?

+Tons!
+This initial sensor.yaml config will map transactions and balances to separate sensors, so that you can do any of the following:

+- Create a notification to be sent to your phone when an account goes below a certain value
+- Have a dance-party of lights in your home when you have money sent to your account
+- Flash lights red when money leaves your accounts
+- Many, many more features!
+Let me know on twitter (@splatoonAU) if you have any other ways that you've implemented this!

 # Pre-requisites:

 - A token retrieved from https://developer.up.com.au/#welcome